-Using a proxy is always a pain, but can be done.
-Since every application or desktop manage proxies another way, it can become really annoying.
-One way to do it, I’ll show you.
-In the next few sections I’ll show all my current known locations of proxy settings I’ve found so far 😄
+Using a proxy is always a pain, but you see them often in corporate networks.
+Since every application or desktop manages proxies another way, it becomes annoying really fast.
+In the next few sections I’ll show all known locations of proxy settings I’ve found so far 😄

 http_proxy=http://myproxy.server.com:8080/ https_proxy=http://myproxy.server.com:8080/ ftp_proxy=http://myproxy.server.com:8080/ no_proxy="localhost,127.0.0.1,localaddress,.localdomain.com" HTTP_PROXY=http://myproxy.server.com:8080/ HTTPS_PROXY=http://myproxy.server.com:8080/ FTP_PROXY=http://myproxy.server.com:8080/ NO_PROXY="localhost,127.0.0.1,localaddress,.localdomain.com"

 You might ask, why both in small and capital letters?
-It happens that some applications seem to use small letters and some capital letters and won’t work if they aren’t defined as expected.
+It happens that some applications seem to use small letters and some capital letters and won’t work if they are not defined as expected.

 If you don’t want those settings for all users, adding shown variables to the